 Boxes and Cubes: Practical, hardworking, methodical, efficient and a bit cautious.

 Cylinders: Practical and calm

-Triangles: Upward pointing triangle-drawing people are masculine, inquisitive, risk-takers and have strong personalities.
-Downward pointing triangle-drawing people are more feminine, calm, serene and not very ambitious.
-They are also mentally perceptive, intellectually active and self-depreciating.
-Triangles within triangles means they feel threatened and defensive.
+Triangles: Upward-pointing triangle-drawing people are masculine, inquisitive, risk-takers, and have strong personalities.
+Downward-pointing triangle-drawing people are more feminine, calm, serene, and not very ambitious.
+They are also mentally perceptive, intellectually active and self-deprecating.
+Triangles within triangles mean they feel threatened and defensive.

 Squares: Solid, stable, practical, constant and a need for security in relationships.
 Squares within squares means defensive, feeling trapped and claustrophobic.
 A collection of squares means frustration.